katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ObjectAdder.Add: 1 + 1 = 2
 ```

-As you can see, what Go actually does is to add a function on the type
-**\*ObjectAdder** that accepts a **\*ObjectAdder** as the first
-parameter.
-There no method at all, it is just a function.
+There is no method at all, it is just a function.
+What we see as an object in

-What we see as an object in Go is actually a collection of functions associated
+Go is actually a collection of functions associated
 to a type and syntactic sugar to pass the first argument for you.

 Which to be honest is like almost all object oriented languages
 is actually implemented.
 The good thing is that in Go this is 100% explicit, no magic, just some
 syntactic sugar.
-Go is really serious about being explicit and simple :-).
+Go is really serious about being explicit.

 This makes a lot of things more simple and uniform, the examples
 showed that.
 Passing a function or a method as an argument has no
-difference at all.
+difference at all (I can't think on a reason to exist a difference).

 Here is the full code of the final example: